eddyK15501/gifs-and-memes/README.md

-# Project One - GIFs & Memes
+# Project One - MemeFlix

 ## Description

-The GIFs & Memes site is a web application that allows users to easily search and navigate to memes and GIFs using keywords.
+The MemeFlix site is a web application that allows users to easily search and navigate to Memes and GIFs using keywords.
 This application aims to provide a convenient way for users to discover and share humorous content with their friends and family.

 ## User Stories

 ```
 AS A user
-I WANT the ability to navigate to the GIFs & Memes site
+I WANT the ability to navigate to the MemeFlix site
 SO I can view the site

 AS A user
 I WANT the ability to have a navigation bar
-SO the title GIFs and Memes displays
+SO the title MemeFlix displays

 AS A user
 I WANT the ability to have a GIFs link in the navigation bar
-SO the page scrolls me to the section of the page that has the GIFs displays from the search results
+SO the page scrolls to the section of the page that has the GIFs displayed from the search results

 AS A user
 I WANT the ability to have a Memes link in the navigation bar
-SO the page scrolls me to the section of the page that has the Memes displays from the search results
+SO the page scrolls to the section of the page that has the Memes displayed from the search results

 AS A user
 I WANT the ability to use the Search bar